verghost/plobf/README.md

 # plobf
-A bash payload shrinker/obfuscator written in bash!
+A bash shrinker/obfuscator written in bash!

 Just a warning, this is very under-tested, so always keep a copy of the original code!